At a Glance

 - Handcrafted with solid maple and spruce tonewoods, 100% genuine ebony fittings, and oil finish.

 - Clearance violins with the sound and quality of the Bunnel series offer extreme savings as a result of minor cosmetic imperfections that do not affect playability or sound in any way.
+Please note that the case interior colors vary.

 For the beginner violinist, picking up the instrument is a big investment.
 And that goes for mom or dad, too.
 There is practice time, maybe an instructor, shuttling the budding violist to lessons, and then, of course, the costs of a respectable instrument and the accessories.